questdb/c-questdb-client/BUILD.md

 ## Build outputs

-The build will generate libraries compiled to `./build` (or your otherwise selected build directory).
+The build will generate libraries compiled to `./build` (or your otherwise selected CMake build directory).

 You will find one dynamic library and depending on the operating system either one or two static libraries.